Register S3 table bucket catalogs and query Tables from Athena - Amazon Athena

 5. For Catalogs, choose a glue data catalog that you created from the integration of your table bucket.
 For example, <accoundID>:s3tablescatalog/amzn-s3-demo-bucket.

-2. Run the following command to grant Lake Formation permission on S3 table to allow the user/role to submit query from Athena.
+Run the following command with Lake Formation data lake administrator role to grant access to the principal that you use to submit query from Athena.

-6. Submit a query from Athena with the above granted user/role.
-In this example, s3tablescatalog is the parent glue data catalog created from the integration and s3tablescatalog/amzn-s3-demo-bucket is the child glue data catalog created for each S3 table bucket.
+1. Submit a CREATE DATABASE query from Athena with the above granted user/role.
+In this example, s3tablescatalog is the parent Glue Data Catalog created from the integration and s3tablescatalog/amzn-s3-demo-bucket is the child Glue Data Catalog created for each S3 table bucket.
 There are two ways in which you can query.

 Run the following command.